vlarkin/chatbot/monitoring/README.md

 kubectl --namespace monitoring port-forward $GR_POD_NAME 3000
 ```

 You can then navigate to http://127.0.0.1:3000 to access the Grafana UI.

+Demo screenshots of the Grafana UI with dashboards: [grafana1](/images/grafana1.png), [grafana2](/images/grafana2.png) and [grafana3](/images/grafana3.png).

 ## Tracing